Free Shipping On Orders $99+

 Why You Need an AED Machine for Your Location

-Approximately 350,000 Americans face sudden cardiac arrest (SCA) annually, a life-threatening condition.
-Swift intervention is crucial, as SCA becomes fatal within ten minutes.
-Traditional first aid, such as CPR, falls short when dealing with SCA, particularly when it leads to ventricular fibrillation (VF) — an abnormal heart rhythm.
-Only an automated external defibrillator (AED) can correct VF by delivering an electric shock.
+Every year, approximately 350,000 Americans experience sudden cardiac arrest (SCA), a serious and life-threatening medical emergency.
+Rapid intervention is essential, as survival rates drop significantly after ten minutes without proper treatment.
+Traditional first aid methods, including CPR, are inadequate alone when SCA leads to ventricular fibrillation (VF)—a condition causing an abnormal heart rhythm.
+Only an automated external defibrillator (AED) can restore the heart's normal rhythm by delivering a critical electric shock.

 How Much Does an AED Cost?

-What is the Total Cost of Ownership for an AED Machine?
+Total Cost of Ownership for an AED Machine

-• AED Electrode Pads: Replaced every 2-4 years
+• AED Electrode Pads: Typically replaced every 2-4 years

 Browse All AEDs